newhavenrb/conferences/Software.md

 If your Internet connection is good, all you need is a web browser.

-Otherwise, this wiki [works offline](https://github.com/newhavenrb/conferences/wiki/_access) (which is great for conferences -- you know how WiFi can be).
+Otherwise, this wiki [works offline](https://github.com/newhavenrb/conferences/wiki/_access) (which is great for conferences -- you know how Wi-Fi can be).

 It's just a `git` repo full of Markdown files.
 At minimum, you just need `git` and your favorite text editor.
 Just fork like normal and make a pull request (or request push access from newhavenrb).